Animal-made art: Primates

 During the late 1950s biologists began to study the nature of art in humans.
 Theories were proposed based on observations of non-human primate paintings.
 Hundreds of such paintings were cataloged by Desmond Morris.
 Morris and his associate Tyler Harris interpreted these canvas paintings as indications of an intrinsic motivation toward abstract creativity, as expressed through an exploration of the visual field and color.
 Many of these painters progressed over time by expanding or contracting the area of paint coverage, the horizontal or vertical stroke relationships, and even the development of content.
 Such paintings were exhibited in many modern art museums during the late 1950s and early 1960s.
 The cultural and scientific interest in these paintings diminished steadily and little note is taken today.

 The most successful chimpanzee artist is Congo (1954–1964).
 Morris offered him a pencil and paper at two years of age, and by the age of four, Congo had made 400 drawings and paintings.
 His style has been described as "lyrical abstract impressionism".
 Media reaction to Congo's painting abilities were mixed, although relatively positive and accepted with interest.
 Pablo Picasso was reportedly a "fan" of his paintings, and hung one in his studio after receiving it as a gift.
 In 2005 Congo's paintings were included in an auction at Bonhams alongside works by Renoir and Warhol.
 They sold for more than expected, while Renoir's and Warhol's did not sell.
 American collector Howard Hong purchased three of Congo's works for over US$25,000.

-A more recent example is Pockets Warhol, a capuchin monkey from the Story Book Farm Primate sanctuary, who has been painting since 2011.
+A more recent example is Pockets Warhol, a capuchin monkey from the Story Book Farm Primate sanctuary, who started painting in 2011 and died in 2026.